rackerlabs/docs-offerings/docs/api-reference/methods/get-volume-grid.rst

      - String
      -
        - ``STANDARD``: Offers pre-defined discounts based on the length of the commitment.
-By default only ``STANDARD`` grids are returned.
+By default, only ``STANDARD`` grids are returned.
        - ``CUSTOM``: Offers a customized discount based on a customer's request.
    * - volumeGrid.\ *gridVersion*
      - String
-     - The version of the commit grid.
+     - The version of the volume grid.
    * - volumeGrid.\ *gridStartDate*
      - String
-     - The date and time that the commit grid begins.
+     - The date and time that the volume grid begins.
    * - volumeGrid.\ *gridEndDate*
      - String
-     - The date and time that the commit grid ends.
+     - The date and time that the volume grid ends.

 **Example response: JSON**